-Starting with KMIP 1.3, a client may use the Query Function, Client Registration Methods, to identify which automated client registrations method(s) a KMIP server supports.
+A client may use the Query Function, Client Registration Methods, to identify which automated client registrations method(s) a KMIP server supports.
 Methods included in the enumeration are Unspecified, Server Pre-generated, Server On-demand, Client Generated and Client Registered.
 Test cases which cover how to use the Client Registration Method Query Function and implement the referenced automated client registration methods are included in the KMIP Test Cases document [KMIP-TC].

 One example of a Server Pre-generated method is having an X.509 certificate installed in a client device during the manufacturing process.
-This certificate is then used as a bootstrap mechanism for the subsequent exchange of the kind of information exchanged between client administrator and server administrator in section 4.6.1.
+This certificate is then used as a bootstrap mechanism for the subsequent exchange of the kind of information exchanged between client administrator and server administrator.

 There will often be configuration activity for the client device based on information, such as a Service ID, received from the server administrator.
-Once the client administrator initiates autoregistration, the client device sends the X.509 certificate to the server, for example in order to use it to establish an initial TLS session.
+Once the client administrator initiates auto-registration, the client device sends the X.509 certificate to the server, for example in order to use it to establish an initial TLS session.
 The server then sends the equivalent of the registration packet in section 4.6.1 above to the client and the client returns the certificate to be used for establishing the secure TLS channel with the server.